explainers-by-googlers/opener-storage-partitioning/README.md

 ![](./images/rsa_0.png)

-If a publisher, say publisher.com, opens a new window on login.com as part of a login flow the two windows could not communicate via post message.
-If the second window on login.com then met the heuristic threshold or called the relevant API the opener would be restored and communication via post message would be possible.
+If a publisher, say publisher.example, opens a new window on tracker.example as part of tracking the user the two windows could not communicate via post message.
+If the second window on tracker.example then met the heuristic threshold or called the relevant API the opener would be restored and communication via post message would be possible.
+This locks down unauthorized cross-window post messaging to prevent usage of first-party storage partitions for unapproved user tracking.

 ## Alternatives & Questions